ECE516 (ECE516H1S): Wearable Computing and AR (Augmediated Reality) Eye Glass

-- Raymond Lo (back-and-forth between here an Silicon Valley, California).
+- Raymond Lo (back-and-forth between here and Meta in Silicon Valley, California).

-Hour-long lectures starting Mon 2pm, and Thursday 1pm:
+Hour-long lectures starting Mon 5pm, Wed.
+5pm, and Thursday 3pm in

 Each year this course is taught, times can be verified from the official schedule at: APSC 2010 Winter Undergraduate Timetable (this URL seems to have remained constant for a number of years now).

 Exam schedule subject to change;